QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Experimental Settings

 \subsection{Evaluation Metrics}

-We conduct three kinds of evaluations using different evaluator resources: automatic evaluation, LLM-based evaluation and human evaluation.
+We conduct three types of evaluations using different evaluator resources: automatic evaluation, LLM-based evaluation and human evaluation.
 For automatic evaluation, we report recall scores on ROUGE-\{1, 2, L\} following \citet{zhang2020q2id}, along with BERTScore \citep{zhang2019bertscore}, which assesses semantic and syntactic similarity beyond exact word matches.
-Additionally, we conduct a human evaluation study using 50 randomly selected test samples.
-Three PhD students in Computer Science scored intent descriptions from our model and the best baseline, without knowing which model produced them.
-They rated both models on four customized qualitative criteria, with scores ranging from 1 (worst) to 5 (best), and the final scores were averaged across the three annotators. \begin{itemize} \item \textbf{Fluency}: to what extent the generated query intent description reads naturally, understandably, and without noticeable errors or disruptions. \item \textbf{Factual Alignment}: to what extent the generated query intent description is factually aligned with the ground truth intent. \item \textbf{Inclusion score}: how well the generated query intent includes important details from the query and relevant documents. \item \textbf{Exclusion score}: how well the generated query intent description excludes information present in the irrelevant documents that is not relevant to the query and relevant documents. \end{itemize}
+We also conduct a human evaluation study using 50~\citep{sotudeh2023qontsum} randomly selected test samples.
+Five PhD students in Computer Science scored intent descriptions from our model and the best baseline, without knowing which model produced them.
+They rated both models on four customized qualitative criteria with scores ranging from 1 (worst) to 5 (best).
+Four criteria are: (1) \textbf{Fluency}: to what extent the generated query intent description reads naturally, understandably, and without noticeable errors or disruptions.
+(2) \textbf{Factual Alignment}: to what extent the generated query intent description is factually aligned with the ground truth intent.
+(3) \textbf{Inclusion score}: how well the generated query intent includes important details from the query and relevant documents.
+(4) \textbf{Exclusion score}: how well the generated query intent description excludes information present in the irrelevant documents that is not relevant to the query and relevant documents.
+Inspired by \citet{liu-etal-2023-g}, we also adopt LLM-based evaluation (LLaMa3.1-8B-Instruct and GPT-4o) by prompting instruction-tuned models to assess generations across the same four qualitative metrics.
+Details on the prompt formats, and scoring computation are provided in Appendix~\ref{appendix_prompt}.